heathermortensen/SkunkGame/README.md

 ### Use Case

-Skunk game with 3 players where player 3 wins by having the most points at the end of turn 5.
+Skunk game with 3 players, where player #3 wins because he has the most points at the end of round 5.

 ![image-20200725115334810](https://raw.githubusercontent.com/heathermortensen/SkunkGame/master/images/use_case_1.png)